 3 Reasons to Eat Avocados Everyday

-Foods that have an incredible array of health benefits that go well beyond just their nutrient value are considered Superfoods.
+Foods that have an incredible array of health benefits that go well beyond just their nutrient value are considered superfoods.
 These foods are typically loaded with a combination of critical fatty acids, anti-oxidant phytonutrients and essential amino acids.
 In this article, you will discover 3 major reasons to eat avocados everyday.

 Avocados are native to Central America and were a favorite food of the Aztec Indians.
 It is part of the flowering plant family Lauraceae which includes camphor, bay laurel and cinnamon.
 Avocados are considered a fruit.
 They are cultivated in tropical climates throughout the world including southern Florida and California.
-Avocados are one of the best anti-aging superfoods to consume and you will learn the major reasons to eat these daily.
+Avocados are one of the best anti-aging superfoods to consume and you will learn the major reasons to eat avocados daily.
 (1)

 The oldest known evidence of avocado use as a food was found in a cave in Puebla, Mexico.
 The dates of the writings are thought to be from around 10,000 BC.
 The two major types of avocados are the Hass Avocado and Florida Avocado.
 The Hass avocado was named after Rudolph Hass who developed an avocado farm and obtained a patent for the avocado’s he was growing.